MauriceGit/Voronoi_Image_Manipulation/README.md

 ![Sunset voronoi](Screenshots/voronoi_sunset.png)

-When checking _Adaptive Color_, the lines of delaunay edges and points will get the average color of the image underneath.
+When checking _Adaptive Color_, the lines of Delaunay edges and points will get the average color of the image underneath.
 Creating an interesting effect.
 ![Adaptive Color](Screenshots/adaptive_ara.png)

 _Adaptive Color_ checked with Voronoi faces and points displayed with a grid layout.
 ![Adaptive Color voronoi](Screenshots/adaptive_points_voronoi.png)

-You could just view the points as well (well that doesn't really use voronoi/delaunay any more.
+You could just view the points as well (well that doesn't really use Voronoi/Delaunay any more.
 But still looks cool :)).
 ![Just points](Screenshots/points_ara.png)

-At last, you can just ignore the image to investigate/look at voronoi and delaunay tessellations itself:
+At last, you can just ignore the image to investigate/look at voronoi and Delaunay tessellation itself:
 ![Just voronoi](Screenshots/random_voronoi.png)

 ![Just voronoi and delaunay](Screenshots/voronoi_delaunay_controls.png)